-The Group's management is currently assessing the impact of adoption of these standards.
+The Group's management is in the process of evaluating the impact of adopting these financial reporting standards.

-Accounting policies
+4 Accounting policies

-Principles of consolidation
+4.1 Principles of consolidation

-Subsidiaries a)
+a) Subsidiaries

 Subsidiaries are all entities over which the Group has control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Subsidiaries are consolidated from the date on which control is transferred to the Group until the date that control ceases.